 For top-quality virtual radio control flying, the Phoenix rc flight simulator is a superb choice for beginners looking at getting in to the hobby, as well as for seasoned professionals looking at honing their competition skills - and for everyone in between too!

-The Phoenix rc flight sim has been around for a few years now.
+The Phoenix rc flight sim first appeared in the mid-2000s.
 Originally it was predominantly sold in the UK, but in October 2009 the company struck a deal with North American radio control distributing giants Horizon Hobby and since then Phoenix has been globally available and widely marketed.

 Above: the Phoenix with DX6i - a great combination indeed.